libcsp/libcsp/doc/basic.md

 interrupt-context.
 Using fixed size buffer elements that are preallocated is again a question of speed and safety.

+if you use `csp_buffer_get_always()` instead csp will panic if there is not enough available buffers.
+This ensures that incoming hardware always gets a buffer, or the system will reboot.

 Definition of a buffer element `csp_packet_t`:

 ```c